 - Communities from all over the Greater Tzaneen Municipality area and beyond use the Greater Tzaneen Municipal libraries.
-The Tzaneen and Shiluvane libraries are two of only three municipal libraries in the Limpopo Province that are open on Saturdays. - The Greater Tzaneen Municipality libraries all offer full library services, including the following: - Access to balanced book collections - Lending services - Information services, with the emphasis on school project help - User education - Holiday programmes and book-related arts and craft events, including an annual reading competition. - Room to study. - Free public access to the Internet and free wi-fi - Assistance to schools
+As the Tzaneen Library is one of only two municipal libraries in the Limpopo Province that is open on Saturdays, students and learners from all over the province rely on the library for information. - The Greater Tzaneen Municipality libraries all offer full library services, including the following: - Access to balanced book collections - Lending services - Information services, with the emphasis on school project help - User education - Holiday programmes and book-related arts and craft events, including an annual reading competition. - Room to study. - Free public access to the Internet is currently available at the Shiluvane, Haenertsburg and Letsitele libraries and will be available at the Mulati library as well. - Assistance to schools